Digimon Tamers: Tamers

 Takato is a 10 year old student.
 (Note: In the Japanese version, the main characters are 10 years old and in 5th grade.
 In the English version, the characters' ages were changed to 13 years old.)
 His parents run their own bakery.
-Takato plays card games with his friends and draws his own Digimon on paper.
-After finding a Blue Card, he uses it on the Digivice to create Guilmon.
-Learning that Digimon are mysteriously appearing in their world, Takato joins the battle.
+He plays the DigiBattle card game with his friends and draws his own Digimon, Guilmon, on paper, which he brings to life after finding a Blue Card and using it on a Digivice.
 Because Guilmon was a product of his imagination, Takato appears to be empathic with him and thus the two influence each other in every fight.
 Their bond is augmented when Takato biomerges with Guilmon into Gallantmon.
-Takato becomes the leader of the organization.
-He also appeared in Digimon Fusion.
+After learning that Digimon are mysteriously appearing in their world, Takato becomes a Tamer and leader of the group fighting to stop rogue Digimon from causing chaos.
+He also appears in Digimon Fusion.
 To reflect the normalcy of the characters, Takato was imagined to be a "normal" boy who is "full of curiosity" and "fascinated by monsters and Digimon."
 To continue the tradition of naming the leading characters in the Digimon series, Takato's name began with the same sound as Tai and Davis' Japanese names, the leading characters from Digimon Adventure and Digimon Adventure 02.